-The research products and services NAM receives include some or all of the following: economic analysis and forecasts, financial market analysis and forecasts, industry and company specific analysis, interest rate forecasts, arbitrage relative valuation analysis of various debt securities, analytical tools for investment research and related consulting services, market data services and other services that assist in the investment decision-making process.
-Research products and services, telephone contacts and personal meetings with securities analysts.
-Research services also may be provided in the form of meetings arranged by broker-dealers with corporate management teams and spokespersons, as well as industry spokespersons.
+Research Services consist of products and services including some or all of the following: economic analysis and forecasts, financial market analysis and forecasts, industry and company specific analysis, interest rate forecasts, arbitrage relative valuation analysis of various debt securities, analytical tools for investment research and related consulting services, market data services, meetings arranged by broker-dealers with corporate management teams and spokespersons, as well as industry spokespersons, and other reports, meetings and services that assist in the investment decision-making process.

-At least annually, NAM reviews the amount, nature and quality of the research products and services discussed above, and sets non-binding total commission targets intended to be used to pay for certain research products and services under the Commission Sharing Arrangement.
+At least annually, NAM reviews the amount, nature and quality of the Research Services, and sets non-binding total commission targets intended to be used to pay for certain research products and services under the Commission Sharing Arrangement.
 The designation of such targets, and the receipt of soft dollars benefits generally, creates an incentive for NAM to direct brokerage based on its interest in receiving such soft dollars benefits rather than on its clients' interest in receiving most favorable execution.
 NAM's policies and procedures, and the disclosure provided herein, seek to mitigate such conflict.

-The research obtained through soft dollars may be used to benefit any client of NAM or its affiliates and may not directly benefit the particular account(s) that generated the brokerage commissions used to acquire the research product or service.
-For example, NAM clients' equity commissions are used to pay for research products and services that could benefit other accounts of NAM and its affiliates.
-Also, some NAM portfolio management, research and trading personnel are multihatted employees of one or more affiliated advisers.
-These employees use research and other benefits paid for with NAM client commissions in providing services to the affiliated adviser's accounts, and vice versa.
-In addition, accounts that do not generate any commissions used to acquire research products and services at times will benefit from those that do.
-Generally, accounts that direct NAM to use a particular broker-dealer and Retail SMA Accounts do not generate commissions used to acquire research products and services.
-Such accounts at times will benefit from research products and services purchased with commissions generated by other accounts.
+NAM will use Research Services to benefit any client of NAM or its affiliates and at times the Research Services will not directly benefit the particular account(s) that generated the brokerage commissions used to acquire the Research Services.
+For example, NAM uses clients' equity commissions to pay for Research Services that at times will benefit other accounts of NAM and its affiliates.
+Also, some NAM portfolio management, research and trading personnel are multi-hatted employees of one or more affiliated advisers.
+These employees use Research Services in providing advisory services to the affiliated adviser's accounts, and vice versa.
+In addition, some NAM accounts, such as clients that direct NAM to use a particular broker-dealer and Retail SMA Accounts, do not generate any commissions used to acquire Research Services but still benefit from Research Services acquired with other accounts' commissions.
+Additionally, some clients (e.g., Nuveen Funds) limit NAM's use of soft dollars and/or negotiate for lower advisory fees or reimbursements when NAM uses their equity commissions for Research Services.